edibotopic/edibotopic-website/content/blog/explaining/2023-12-11-pseudonym-on-code-forge.md

 /pages/
 ```

-I am assuming that there will be a static-site-generator in the
+I am assuming that a static-site-generator (ssg) of some kind will be used
-picture and that there a build step invoked with `ssg build`:
+and that there is a build step that can be invoked with `ssg build`:

 ```bash
 ssg build #builds static files in /dist/